netxms/netxms-doc/admin/installation.rst

 -----

-To install Android agent download netxms-mobile-agent-VERSION.apk (example: netxms-mobile-agent-1.2.17.apk) file form http://www.netxms.org/download page.
+To install Android agent download netxms-mobile-agent-VERSION.apk (example: netxms-mobile-agent-1.2.17.apk) file from http://www.netxms.org/download page.
 Check that installation of applications from unknown sources is allowed in security settings of your phone.
 Run this installer on required device.